 Getting Good and Old, Again

 Serenity might be too strong a word, but forgive yourself.
-Your mind is still foggy from heavy injections of sugar, butter, and tryptophan.
-You are experiencing Thanksgiving nirvana.
+My mind is foggy from heavy injections of sugar, butter, and tryptophan -- two slices of pies short of Thanksgiving nirvana.

-You always had mixed feelings about the holiday as a kid.
-Food was the main theme and everywhere.
-Some was very good and some so-called food was really, really gross.
-Stuffing was over-rated.
-Onions and celery were non-negotiable.
-There was love in the air, and something else.
-Momentum in the kitchen was palatable.
-The sounds of mixers, an electric carving knife and whisking, accompanied by the oven door opening and closing in crescendo.
+There was love in the air, with a touch of family tension.
+Leading up to sitting down for dinner, the momentum in the kitchen was palpable and intense.
+Humming sounds of mixers, the buzzing of an electric carving knife and whisking accompanied by the oven door opening and closing, again and again, in crescendo.
 Foil-covered bowls and pots outnumbered guests.
-Your mother barked at your grandmother.
+"Stir the gravy!"
+Mom barked to Grandma.
 It was hot.
 The dishes and pans to wash were overwhelming.

-Then you got married and strived to be Martha Stewart.
-You toiled over an artichoke stuffing with free-range walnuts that nobody liked.
-The turkey was blessed and fed a last supper of organic grain before it was killed and priced accordingly.
-Roasted root vegetables with sprigs of herb you grew in pots on your deck were not quite the big hit you hoped for.
-You made that fourth trip downtown in traffic for the Gewurtztraminer you needed for dinner.
-The dishes were still overwhelming, and with a headache even more challenging.
-Your kids didn't eat anything and were hungry for macaroni and cheese.
-And you made it for them.
+Then I got married and marched to the beat of Martha Stewart.
+I toiled over an artichoke stuffing with free-range walnuts that nobody liked.
+The turkey was blessed and fed a last supper of organic grain before it was killed, wrapped and priced accordingly.
+Roasted root vegetables with sprigs of herb we grew in pots on our deck were not quite the hit I hoped for.
+That fourth trip downtown in heavy traffic for the Gewurtztraminer we absolutely needed for dinner made me cranky.
+The dishes that I transferred the food to from the pots to look good on the table were even more overwhelming, and not dishwasher safe.
+With a headache from our unique and expensive wine, everything was more challenging.
+My kids didn't eat Thanksgiving dinner and were hungry for macaroni and cheese.
+And I made it for them.

-Presented to you on Thanksgiving is an opportunity to be in the moment and you now have the good sense to seize it.
+Presented on Thanksgiving is an opportunity to live in the moment of the incredible abundance that surrounds me, and I'm deeply grateful to have the good sense to seize it.

 Wednesday, November 17, 2010